MustafaHi/Sciter-MovableView/README.md

 # MovableView
-Movable view for Sciter transparent windows, allows you to move the window using any element in it.
+Movable view for Sciter windows, allows you to move the window using any element in it.
 Advantages:
-1. Cheating windows performance setting, you will see the full window and not just a rectangle while moving it in perforamance mode.
+1. Cheating windows performance setting, you will see the full window and not just a rectangle while moving it in performance mode.
-2. Smoothed animation.
+2. Smoothed movement.

-The library is light weight and should use less than 1% CPU while using it (moving the view).
+Using inside a compiled application should use less than 1% CPU (while moving the view).

 ## Install